-Scratch programming blocks come in different shapes, which can be connected to each other vertically like a jigsaw puzzle.
+Scratch programming blocks are designed in different shapes, which can be connected to each other vertically like a jigsaw puzzle.
 Scripts are created by series of connected blocks.
 Each data type has its own shape and a specially shaped slot.
 There are five shapes of blocks:

-A Hat Block is a block that starts the script, and is always placed on top of other blocks.
+A hat block is used to start the script, and is always placed on the top of other blocks.
 The following is the general shape of a Hat Block.

-Stack blocks perform the main commands, making up the majority of all the programming blocks.
+Stack blocks are used to execute the main commands, and therefore are the majority among all the blocks.

-A Reporter Block is a block that contains a value, either numbers or strings.
+Each reporter block contains a value that can be a numerical value or character string.
 The following is the general shape of a Reporter Block.

-A Boolean Block contains a condition, which can be either "true" or "false".
-A typical Boolean Block is an elongated hexagon, as follows:
+A boolean block contains a condition, which can be either "true" or "false".
+A typical boolean Block is an elongated hexagon as shown in the following:

 A boolean block must be put into the hexagonal slot of another block, and therefore cannot be used independently.